fasrc/reframe-fasrc/README.md

 # reframe-fasrc
 FASRC specific configuration for Reframe

+## Configs
+These are configs for different clusters run by FASRC.

+* test: For the test cluster.

 ## Checks
 Checks currently are copied from the cscs-checks folder in reframe and tuned to the FASRC environment.